Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Treatment for JDM

-Juvenile Dermatomyositis (JDM) is a rare autoimmune disease that primarily affects children and causes muscle weakness and skin rash.
+Juvenile Dermatomyositis (JDM) is a rare autoimmune disease that primarily affects children and muscle weakness and skin rash.
 While there is no cure for JDM, treatment aims to manage symptoms, reduce inflammation, and prevent complications.
 Let’s explore the different treatment options available for individuals living with JDM.

 Medications